 SeedProd is the best drag and drop WordPress page builder used by over 1 million websites.
 It comes with more than 180 professionally-designed templates including eCommerce templates that you can use to create sales pages and lead squeeze pages.

 Even better, SeedProd has full support for WooCommerce and even comes with special WooCommerce blocks that you can use to create a custom checkout page, fast.

 First thing you need to do is install and activate the plugin.
 For more details, see our step by step guide on how to install a WordPress plugin.

-Once the plugin is activated, go to SeedProd » Settings and enter your license key.
+Upon activation, go to SeedProd » Settings and enter you license key.

-You can find this information under your account page on the SeedProd website.
+You can find this information under your account on the SeedProd website.
 After entering the license, click on the ‘Verify Key’ button.

-After that, navigate to SeedProd » Pages and then click on the ‘Add New Landing Page’ button.
+After that, go to SeedProd » Landing Pages and click on ‘Add New Landing Page.’

-For this tutorial, we’ll select the ‘Blank’ template since this lets us build the exact kind of checkout page we want.
+For this guide, we’ll select the ‘Blank Template’ since it lets us build the exact kind of checkout page we want.

-To select a template, hover over it and click the ‘Checkmark’ icon.
+To select a template, hover your mouse over it and then click the ‘Checkmark’ icon.

-When you’re happy with the information you’ve entered, click on the ‘Save and Start Editing Page’ button.
+When you’re happy with the information you’ve entered, click on the ‘Save and Start Editing the Page’ button.